Farah Pahlavi

-Farah Pahlavi (فرح پهلوی; [دیبا]; born 14 October 1938) is the former Queen and last Empress (شهبانو) of Iran and is the third wife and widow of the last Shah of Iran, Mohammad Reza Pahlavi.
+Farah Pahlavi (فرح پهلوی; [دیبا]; born 14 October 1938) is a member of the Pahlavi dynasty.
+She is the last queen and empress (شهبانو) of Iran, and is the third wife and widow of the last shah of Iran, Mohammad Reza Pahlavi.

 She was born into a prosperous Iranian family whose fortunes were diminished after her father's early death.
 While studying architecture in Paris, she was introduced to the Shah at the Iranian embassy, and they were married in December 1959.
 The Shah's first two marriages had not produced a son—necessary for royal succession—resulting in great rejoicing at the birth of Crown Prince Reza in October of the following year.
-As a philanthropist, she advanced the welfare of Iranian civil society through the establishment of charities, and founded Iran's Shiraz University, Iran's first American-style university, increasing the number of women students.
+As a philanthropist, she advanced the welfare of Iranian civil society through the establishment of charities and founded Iran's Shiraz University, Iran's first American-style university, increasing the number of women students.
 She also facilitated the recall of Iranian antiquities from museums abroad.

 By 1978, growing anti-imperial unrest fueled by growing inequality between rich and poor throughout Iran was showing clear signs of impending revolution, prompting Farah and the Shah to leave the country in January 1979 under the threat of a death sentence.
-For that reason, most countries were reluctant to harbour them, with Anwar Sadat's Egypt being an exception.
+For that reason, most countries were reluctant to harbor them, with Anwar Sadat's Egypt being an exception.
 Facing execution should he return, and in ill health, Mohammad Reza died in exile in July 1980.
-While in exile, Farah has continued her charity work, dividing her time between Washington and Paris.
+Farah led the Pahlavi dynasty as regent until October 1980, when her son, Reza Pahlavi, declared himself Shah of Iran, ending Farah's regency.

+Since 1979, she has lived in exile, primarily in the United States and France.
+She has been a vocal supporter of the Iranian protestors and critic of the Iranian Islamic regime in the wake of the killing of 22-year-old Mahsa Amini while in the custody of Iranian hijab police in 2022, the subsequent execution of Iranian protester Mohsen Shekari later that year, and the 2025–2026 Iranian protests.